 Table 4: Pin mapping of Arduino UNO to Neo-6M

 Connections between Arduino UNO and HC- SR04 are the same that stands in table 2.
 The controllers were programmed using a LoRa Library for Arduino written by Kooijman (2020).
-The library implements a listener method, which is responsible of establishing a communication session with the IoT server after joining request are accepted.
-The distance measured by the sensor can be encoded and transmitted.
+The library implements a listener method, which is responsible of establishing a communication session with the IoT server after the joining request is accepted.
+Then, the distance measured by the sensor can be encoded and transmitted.

 4.2.
 Data collection and transmission